Vasanws/USB_LEDs_2835_Device_for_Skin_Cancer/README.md

 - tap water (250ml).
 - Acetone.

 # Step 2: Making circuit board design
+In Kicad 6 software is where to design the circuit layout.